1974–75 Port Vale F.C. season: Third Division

 The "Valiants" proved difficult to beat, and heading into Christmas they won six of their last nine league games.
 Their 4–0 win over Huddersfield Town lifted them into third place, with reporter Chris Harper writing that "the real strength of the performance again emanated from midfield where (Tommy) McLaren, Bailey, Lacey and Horton reigned supreme", though attendances were still below 4,000.
 They only lost 1–0 at Preston North End the following week due to a hotly-disputed goal, with Tommy McLaren sent off for his violent protestations that the goal was offside.
 A 3–1 win over Southend United at Roots Hall then put the club into second spot, at which point Bob Mountford was sold to Rochdale for £2,000.
 A four-day holiday in Benidorm in the new year did not seem to help the Vale, as three straight defeats followed to drag them down the table.
-To halt the slide Sproson bought "stocky and brave" striker Derek Brownbill from Liverpool for £5,000.
+To halt the slide, Sproson bought "stocky and brave" striker Derek Brownbill from Liverpool for £5,000.

 On 3 March, Vale recorded a 1–0 home win over Charlton Athletic as Brownbill scored his first goal for the club, though Connaughton was particularly brave and impressive to earn his clean sheet.
 Five days later Vale had two sendings off in a 3–1 defeat to bottom club Huddersfield Town at Leeds Road – John Brodie also managed to break his leg in the challenge that earned him a red card – forced Sproson to defend his team after that took the Vale's red card tally to seven for the season.
-Chadwick was then lost to a knee injury, which required a crtilage operation.
+Chadwick was then lost to a knee injury, which required a cartilage operation.
 A 2–1 win over Preston North End at Vale Park on 29 March was opposition player-manager Bobby Charlton's last appearance in the Football League.
+Bailey scored a brace after Colin Tartt put the ball into his own net with a misshit attempt at a clearance.
 A solid spell put Vale back into the promotion race by March, though their form dropped off again, and their hopes were crushed completely on 26 April with a 3–1 defeat at home to Gordon Lee's champions-elect Blackburn Rovers.